 Your company is three times more likely to survive for ten years if you have a consistent brand than if you don’t.
 Consistency provides a level of authenticity since it keeps you committed to your core reason for existing.
 It clarifies what you do, who your company is, who you are attempting to assist, and what you stand for.

 A good marketing strategy requires consistency in quality, pricing, touchpoints, and promotion.
 Aside from that, you should maintain your brand’s personality.
 It implies that the message you provide to people through your appearance and actions should remain consistent.

 You must create a set of brand guidelines to define how your brand should appear in public.
 These will include brand voice, the appearance, and the use of every aspect of your brands, such as your logo, fonts, colors, typography, and other visual elements.

 Dropbox provides a simple example of visual consistency.
-They use the same template design and personalization on every Instagram post.
+They use the same free design template and personalization on every Instagram post.
 Of course, every post always includes a Dropbox signature.

 In the same way that visual branding must be consistent, the brand’s tone of voice must be as well.
 Your verbal communication, how things are expressed via social media, video, and podcasts, should be consistent.